microsoft/fast/sites/website/src/docs/design-systems/high-contrast.md

 );
 ```

-After adding [forced-colors](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/forced-colors) and applying the keywords, the accent button now has a background to the rest state, and we are using the `Highlight` color.
-On the hover and active state, the look is reversed from the rest state.
-Focus gets a double border treatment and disabled has opacity set to 1 and uses the disabled color, `GrayText`, on the border and content.
+After adding `forced-colors` and applying `SystemColors` keywords, the accent button now uses `Highlight` as a background for its `rest` state.
+On the `hover` and `active` states, the background and color from the `rest` state are swapped.
+A double border treatment is applied when in the `focus` state, and the `disabled` has opacity set to 1 and uses the disabled color, `GrayText`, for color on the border and content.

 ![Accent button forced colors](https://static.fast.design/assets/high-contrast/accent-with-forced-colors.png)